Laka’s complete guide to cycling liability insurance, making protecting yourself from liability charges simpler and easier to understand.

 - Ask for the insurance details of the driver but avoid getting into the details of the accident with them until you have sought legal advice.

 The cost of cycling liability insurance in the UK can vary depending on the type of coverage and the company providing the coverage.
 Generally, the cost of a policy can start from around £20, though some policies may cost more.

 You should also note that some policies will lock you in to yearly contracts.

 The Laka Club is both easy on the pocket and flexible.
 It costs just £1.50 a month (£18 per year), much better value than other liability bike insurance.
 It's also a monthly rolling contract so you can cancel anytime.

 With Laka's liability cover, simply hit the chat icon on our website, where you'll be paired with a liability expert who will guide you through the process of being sued.

-The Laka liability cover suits every type of cyclist.
-No matter what you ride, you’ll get up to £2,000,000 that you are liable to pay including legal costs if you injure someone, or damage their property whilst using your bike.
+Laka's cycling liability cover suits every type of cyclist.
+No matter what you ride, you'll get up to £2,000,000 that you are liable to pay including legal costs if you injure someone, or damage their property whilst using your bike.

 The amount you can be asked to pay takes into account:

 - The claimant's loss of earnings